trentlarson/P2P-Docs/README.md

  * Thanks to Appcelerator appcelerator.com for the Titanium desktop framework (and for open-sourcing it!), and the TideSDK tidesdk.org people for continuing the project.
  * JavaScript libraries: see files in Resources/js directory
  * icons for home-interact-people by Wendell Fernandes at dellustrations.com; see http://www.smashingmagazine.com/2008/10/01/dellipack-2-a-free-icon-set/
+   (These were modified to grey with Gimp, by desaturating and then increasing brightness & contrast.)
  * gear-raw.32.png by Icon Shock; see http://www.gettyicons.com/free-icon/101/programmers-pack-icon-set/free-settings-icon-png/
  * binoculars-raw.32.png by DaPino; see http://www.iconarchive.com/show/fishing-equipment-icons-by-dapino/binoculars-icon.html
  * rss-feed-raw.jpg by Carl Newton: http://carlnewton.deviantart.com/art/RSS-Icon-37808083 via http://wonderful-tricks.blogspot.com/2009/05/collection-of-free-rss-feed-icons.html